 Pour sauce over hot cheese and serve with crackers, bread, etc.

-Praline sauce instructions found here.
+Praline sauce instructions also found here.